letsdoapps/lda-nexmo-helper/README.md

 Deps
 ----

+These classes depends on:
+ - Google Gson (Json Library)
+ - Google libphonenumber
-These classes depends on Google Gson (Json Library) and our own Http abstraction to be released in lda-commons soon.
+ - Our own Http abstraction to be released in lda-commons soon.